egorsmkv/Scribosermo/README.md

 One epoch with all datasets and batch size of 12 needs about 2:50h, testing about 1:30h.
 Training until early stop took 37h for 11 epochs.

+One epoch with all datasets and only Tuda + CommonVoice as testset needs about 3:30h.
+Training for 55 epochs took 8d 6h, testing about 1h.

 ## Results

 Some results from the findings in the paper [German End-to-end Speech Recognition based on DeepSpeech](https://www.researchgate.net/publication/336532830_German_End-to-end_Speech_Recognition_based_on_DeepSpeech):